antzm/data-science/statistics-intro.md

 It all depends on the overlapping of the two population distributions.
 Usually, when the overlapping between the two populations is more than 5%, then we consider that the two populations are actually one.
 Whenever though the overlaping is 5% or less, then we consider that the two populations are actually two different populations.

 This threshold of 5%, which determines our decisions, is called the level of signifiance and it's symbol is the greek letter α, and usually we use α=0.05 or α=5% (rarely though, we also use α=1% or α=0.01).

+## Hypothesis testing - Choosing between H0 and H1

+Regardless of the statistical test that we will use, we will always get a result which is a probability number between 0 and 1.
+When we choose the level of significance at 5% (0.05), then we have these two options.

+Probability result:
+   * Between 0.05 and 1 (0.05, 1]
+   * Between 0.00 and 0.05 [0.00, 0.05]

+If the result is in the range (0.05, 1], then the two population distributions overlap more than 5% and so the two distributions are actually just one, and only by chance they appear as two different distributions.
+In this case, we accept the null hypothesis H0 which states that the two distribution populations are equal (μ0 = μ1).

+On the other hand, if the result is in the range [0.00, 0.05], then the two population distributions overlap less than 5% and so they are actually two different distributions and thus, we accept the alternative hypothesis H1 which states that the two distribution populations are different (μ0 <> μ1).